Button/Switch/Port Replacement

 I work on a wide range of electronic devices, not limited to the following:

-• TVs: 65″ or smaller for power issues, and 55″ or smaller for LCD backlight issues
+• TVs (55″ or smaller): power and LCD backlight issues

 • Video games: consoles, controllers, & retro handhelds